Ali H. Nayfeh: Awards

 Nayfeh received the Pendray Aerospace Literature Award from the American Institute of Aeronautics and Astronautics in 1995; the J. P. Den Hartog Award from the American Society of Mechanical Engineers in 1997; the Frank J. Maher Award for Excellence in Engineering Education in 1997; the Lyapunov Award from the American Society of Mechanical Engineers in 2005; the Virginia Academy of Science's Life Achievement in Science Award in 2005; the Gold Medal of Honor from the Academy of Trans-Disciplinary Learning and Advanced Studies in 2007; and the Thomas K. Caughey Dynamics Award in 2008.
 In 2014, Nayfeh was awarded the Benjamin Franklin Medal in mechanical engineering.

-Prof. Nayfeh gives his name to two awards offered by the International Society of Nonlinear Dynamics (NODYS), the Ali H. Nayfeh Senior Award and the Ali H. Nayfeh Early Career Award, to recognize senior and young researchers who have made significant contributions to the field of nonlinear dynamics.
+Nayfeh gives his name to two awards offered by the International Society of Nonlinear Dynamics (NODYS), the Ali H. Nayfeh Senior Award and the Ali H. Nayfeh Early Career Award, to recognize senior and young researchers who have made significant contributions to the field of nonlinear dynamics.